-ARC's strategic plan describes the major outcome measure for Strategic Investment Goal 3 as the number of businesses and households with access to improved infrastructure.
+ARC's strategic plan describes the major outcome measure for Strategic Investment Goal 3 as the number of businesses and households with access to improved infrastructure, so initial estimates and verification results for this measure under all strategic investment goals are reported under Goal 3.

-BUSINESSES AND HOUSEHOLDS SERVED IN FISCAL YEAR 2018 ANNUAL OUTCOME TARGET RESULTS: INITIAL ESTIMATE FY 2018: 22,000 businesses and households served FY 2018: 31,378 businesses and households served Initial estimates do not include households served by ARC-funded water storage tank construction and improvement projects with large service areas.
+BUSINESSES AND HOUSEHOLDS SERVED IN FISCAL YEAR 2019 ANNUAL OUTCOME TARGET INITIAL ESTIMATE FY 2019: 22,000 businesses and households served FY 2019: 81,484 businesses and households served Initial estimate does not include households served by ARC-funded water storage tank construction and one outlier project with a large service area

-Result for FY 2018: Exceeded target by 43%.
-In FY 2018, states chose to fund more infrastructure projects than in previous years.
-In addition to this result, ARC funded water-storage projects in FY 2018 that will serve a total of 7,818 businesses and households.
+FY 2019: Expected to exceed target by 270%.
+In FY 2019, states chose to fund more infrastructure projects than in previous years.
+The number and size of broadband projects particularly have increased greatly, and this year account for one in five of the anticipated businesses and households served.
+In addition, ARC funded water-storage projects in FY 2019 that expect to serve a total of 8,442 additional businesses and households.

-BUSINESSES AND HOUSEHOLDS SERVED IN FISCAL YEARS 2013-2017 ANNUAL OUTCOME TARGETS RESULTS: INITIAL ESTIMATES FY 2013: 19,000 households served FY 2013: 21,863 households served FY 2014: 20,000 households served FY 2014: 23,989 households served FY 2015: 20,000 households served FY 2015: 25,593 households served FY 2016: 22,000 businesses and households served FY 2016: 22,293 businesses and households served FY 2017: 22,000 businesses and households served FY 2017: 46,465 businesses and households served
+BUSINESSES AND HOUSEHOLDS SERVED IN FISCAL YEARS 2014-2018 ANNUAL OUTCOME TARGETS INITIAL ESTIMATES FY 2014: 20,000 households served FY 2014: 23,989 households served FY 2015: 20,000 households served FY 2015: 25,593 households served FY 2016: 22,000 businesses and households served FY 2016: 22,293 businesses and households served FY 2017: 22,000 businesses and households served FY 2017: 46,465 businesses and households served FY 2018: 22,000 businesses and households served FY 2018: 31,378 businesses and households served

-Prior to FY 2016, businesses were not included in this performance measure.
+\Prior to FY 2016, businesses were not included in this performance measure.